 The Connection with John 10:30-33

-Between John 8:59 where the Jews picked up stones to kill Jesus and John 10:30-33 where they again picked up stones to kill him, there is no mention of stoning whatsoever.
-John 10:31 is referencing back to John 8:59 when it says "The Jews took up stones again to stone Him."
-Note that they again wanted to kill Him and this time they give the reason why.
+Between John 8:59 where the Jews picked up stones to kill Jesus and John 10:30-33 and where they again picked up stones to kill Him, there is no mention of stoning whatsoever.
+John 10:31 is referencing back to John 8:59 when it says, "The Jews took up stones again to stone Him."
+Note that they again wanted to kill Him, and this time they give the reason why.
 They said that Jesus was claiming to be God.
 Now, where would they get that idea?
-Could it have been where he said, "Before Abraham was, I am"?
-Could it be from where Jesus said, "I and the Father are one" (10:30).
-Since they wanted to kill Him both times, it would seem that Jesus had been making some very serious claims.
-Or was it simply that the Pharisees misunderstood Jesus and that Jesus never did claim to be God?
+Could it have been where He said, "Before Abraham was, I am"?
+Could it be from where Jesus said, "I and the Father are one," (10:30).
+Since they wanted to kill Him both times, it would seem that Jesus had been making some very serious claims, or was it simply that the Pharisees misunderstood Jesus and that Jesus never did claim to be God?

 For further reading go to Who is Jesus according to the apostle John?